linuxsimba/packer-libvirt-profiles/README.md

 ##Download Packer

-[Packer](http://www.packer.io/docs/builders/qemu.html) is a for creating machine images from a single source configuration.
+[Packer](http://www.packer.io/docs/builders/qemu.html) is for creating machine images from a single source configuration.

 Packer ships in a zip package that contains binary files.
 Example of how download packer and update the executable path search location.